-Amy Coney Barrett signed 2006 statement calling for an end to 'barbaric' Roe v.
-Wade
+Amy Coney Barrett signed 2006 statement calling to end 'barbaric' Roe v.
+Wade legacy

-Democrats say new revelations show Supreme Court nominee wants to end access to abortion
+Democrats say new revelations show Supreme Court nominee will end access to abortion

 Supreme Court nominee Amy Coney Barrett signed onto a two-page newspaper ad in 2006 calling for the overturning of Roe v.
 Wade and slamming the landmark abortion rights case as "barbaric."